 As a local business owner, you’ve spent a great deal of time and money making sure that you have a good location, a nicely appointed facility, great products or services and bright, capable employees.
 These foundations of a local business are truly what sets extraordinary apart from ordinary in today’s competitive business world.
 To keep the edge, you invest in marketing, advertising, and promotions to get customers through the door – and keep them coming back.
 Today, most local businesses also have websites so that people can find them online.
 And many are investing in pay-per-click and display advertising to drive potential customers to their websites.

-But how much time have you invested in understanding exactly what your total web presence says about your business?
+But how much time have you invested in understanding exactly what total web presence for your small business actually means?

 More than a Website